syncfusion-content/windowsforms-docs/WindowsForms/Installation/install-nuget-packages.md

 ## Overview

 **NuGet** is a Package management system for Visual Studio.
 It makes it easy to add, update and remove external libraries in our application.
 Syncfusion publishing all WinForms  NuGet packages in [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22Winforms%22+syncfusion).
-The Syncfusion WinForms NuGet packages can be used without installing the Syncfusion installation.
+The Syncfusion WinForms NuGet packages can be used without installing the Syncfusion Essential Studio setup.
 You can simply exploit the Syncfusion WinForms NuGet packages in WinForms application to develop with the Syncfusion WinForms components.

 > From v16.2.0.46 (2018 Volume 2 Service Pack 1) onwards, all the Syncfusion WinForms components are available as NuGet packages at nuget.org.